romansabaek/romansabaek.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption text-center">
     The rescue robot ROSA can push a button, rotate lib, and open a door.
 To enable more intuitive control of the manipulator, I and Hansoul implemented numerical inverse kinematics, allowing the manipulator to track the desired task-space reference.
+Plus, we designed the manipulator and developed a GUI for user-friendly interface.
 </div>